Ugandas President Museveni Promotes Son To Army Chief - UrduPoint

 He also appeared to take a dig at his father, writing: "How many agree with me that our time has come?
 Enough of the old people ruling us.
 Dominating us.
 It's time for our generation to shine.
 Retweet and like".

-Following a row in 2022 over a post by Kainerugaba threatening to invade Kenya, Museveni, 79 had sought to rein in his wayward son by telling him to stay off social media when it comes to affairs of state.
+Following a row in 2022 over a post by Kainerugaba threatening to invade Kenya, Museveni, 79, sought to rein in his wayward son by telling him to stay off social media when it comes to affairs of state.

-Museveni, who apologised to Kenya over the outburst, has nevertheless defended his only son as a "very good general".
+Museveni, who apologised to Kenya over the outburst, has nevertheless defended his only son as a "very good general" and promoted him to that rank just days after the row erupted.

-To many Ugandans, Kainerugaba's position as heir apparent has been obvious, but the government has in the past taken a harsh line against anyone discussing the matter.

 Recent Stories